Carausius: In medieval legend

 In Geoffrey of Monmouth's History of the Kings of Britain (1136) Carausius is a Briton of humble birth, who by his courage persuades the Roman Senate to give him command of a fleet to defend Britain from barbarian attack.
 Once given the fleet, however, he sails around Britain stirring up unrest and raises an army against Bassianus, the historical Caracalla, here a king of Britain.
 Carausius defeats Bassianus by persuading his Pictish allies to desert him in exchange for grants of land in Scotland and sets himself up as king.
 Hearing of Carausius's treachery, the Romans send Allectus to Britain with three legions.
 Allectus defeats Carausius, kills him, and sets himself up as king in his place.

 Hector Boece later built on this to make "Carantius" a Scottish prince, exiled on suspicion of involvement in his brother's murder, who entered Roman service passing himself off as a commoner, and later allied with his nephew King Crathlinthus against the Romans.

-In fiction

-The assassination of Carausius is central to Rosemary Sutcliff's 1957 novel, The Silver Branch.